 Add melted coconut oil, mashed banana, room temp vegan eggnog and vanilla extract to a bowl and whisk until smooth.
 If the mixture is too cold and coconut oil begins to solidify, simply pop in the microwave for a few seconds.

-Add wet to dry ingredient lightly combine.
+Add wet to dry ingredients and lightly combine.
 Do not over mix.
 (The muffin batter will be quite thick) Top with coarse sugar if desired.

 Bake for 15-20 minutes or until a toothpick is inserted in the middle and comes out clean.
 If the tops are browning too much, simply turn down the heat to 375 for the remaining bake.